-In our work we propose a linear approximation of a continuous function for classification.
-We assume that the training samples are represented in a Hilbert feature space.
+In our work, we propose a linear approximation of a continuous function for classification.
+The training samples are represented in a feature space, a Hilbert space, that is, a space with a norm that can be induced by a dot product.
 This space is divided in regions defined by linear inequalities (hyperplanes).
-This brings several advantages: one of these is that the transformed space is known since it is the original one; the tuning of parameters can be avoided and the number of hyperplanes needed to linearly approximate the classification function is far less than the number of needed support vectors.
+This brings several advantages, one of these is that the transformed space is known since it is the original one; the tuning of parameters can be avoided and the number of hyperplanes needed to linearly approximate the classification function is far less than the number of needed support vectors.